sahiliamsso/docs/source/admin-guide/saml.md

 ### Adding IDP in Asimba Server

-**Note: The configuration below is done in the Gluu Server
-with Asimba installed with the hostname `https://test.gluu.org`.**
+Login to the Gluu Server with hostname `https://test.gluu.org` and add the external IDP:

 * Log into the oxTrust interface
 * Navigate to `SAML` > `IDP`